wieluk/psychopy_linux_installer/README.md

 - The default version for `--psychopy-version` is set to `2024.1.4` Because new releases for Linux often introduce bugs that require manual fixes.
 For example `2024.2.1` has problems with opening the GUI when not installing a earlier version first.
 - `--psychopy-version` and `--wxpython-version` can take a pypi version, `latest` or `git` as argument.
 Git versions are not recommended because they can be unstable.
 - A fast install is possible for OS, Python-version and wxpython-version combination with these [pre-compiled versions](https://github.com/wieluk/psychopy_linux_installer/blob/main/.github/build_results.md).
+- `--sudo-mode=continue` allows non-admin users to upgrade or reinstall if the correct Python version is in /usr/local/psychopy_python and all packages are installed (assuming an admin ran the program once with the same Python version).

 ## Example